7 Ways to Raise Emotionally Resilient, Healthy Kids (what I'd say to my younger self)

 6. Stress is Biological (and Everyday Inputs Matter)

-• Build in space and rest
+• Build in time, space and rest

 Final Thoughts: Progress Over Perfection

-If I could go back I’d tell my younger self this: Focus less on “not messing up” and more on building these basics:
+If I could go back, I’d tell my younger self this: Focus less on “not messing up” and more on building these basics:

 • Safe attachment